DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 TestCafe Studio allows you to export a report to an archive file.
 This archive includes the serialized report in the selected format (JSON if the grid view is selected) and screenshots taken during the test run.

-To export a report, use the IMAGE button.
+Use the IMAGE button to export a report.

 IMAGE

 ## Removing the Report

-To delete a test run report, click the IMAGE button in the grid view header.
+Click the IMAGE button in the grid view header to delete a test run report.

 IMAGE